 The restaurant owners state they did not agree to enter a partnership arrangement with Grubhub.
 And yet, they claim that by listing these restaurants, Grubhub unfairly profited.

-Business owners must be diligent when they face innovations and frontiers like this.
-This case highlights a significant challenge many businesses are facing in the current environment.
+Business owners must be diligent when they face innovations like this.
+The Grubhub case highlights a significant challenge many businesses are facing in the current environment.
 It is not just restaurants dealing with these legal issues either, though they are more susceptible to it with the rise of third-party delivery apps like Grubhub.

 This is why California business owners must ensure they: